 Teach Good Habits Early:

-As a parent, you should teach your children good oral health techniques early in their life.
+As a parent, a key part of childcare, is you should teach your children good oral health techniques early in their life.
 Start brushing their teeth as soon as they come through with a special baby toothbrush, and teach them to brush their own as soon as they are old enough.
 Show them how to floss and how to use a mouthwash, and make sure that you are always encouraging good habits.

 Use Healthy Treats: